Fort Stark State Historic Site

 Continuing efforts by these and other individuals, along with help and support of New Hampshire Division of Parks and Recreation and Bureau of Historic Sites, resulted in not only a cleaned up look, but a park that is perfect for group picnics, kayaking, and various recreational activities.

-Saturday, August 15 from 11 a.m. to 4 p.m.
-Local living historians bring history to life to commemorate the 70th anniversary of WWII, 1939-1945.
-Camp setups, military vehicles, field offices, home front and militaria displays allow the public to interact and learn about life for men and women during the war.
-Reenactors will be dressed in period military and civilian attire to help represent all branches of the military as well as those who supported the war effort at home.
+Some of the things which may be presented are: Camp setups, military vehicles, field offices, the home front and displays of military memorabilia which will allow the public to interact and learn about life for men and women during the wars.
+Reenactors will be dressed in period military and civilian attire to help represent the branches of the military as well as those who supported the war effort at home.